peterhym21/H5.IntelliHouse2000App/Readme.md

 ```

 Make sure to read the setup for each device, some communicate by one-wire (like the DHT11), some use SPI *(Serial Peripheral Interface)*, some use I<sup>2</sup>C *(Called **Wire** in Arduino)* and others use analog input.

+Then add a new view to the App with a service to get the new data, use the exsisting views and services as a template for this.

 <p align="right">(<a href="#top">back to top</a>)</p>